ChIDE icon ChIDE

 If the program execution has failed and is taking too long to complete, then the abort command can be used to stop the program.

-Interactive Execution of Binary Commands in the Output Pane
+Interactive Execution of Commands in the Output Pane

-Binary commands can also be executed interactively inside the output pane as shown in Figure 30.
-In Figure 30, command pwd in the output pane prints the current working directory.
-Command ls lists files and directories in the current working directory.
+Binary commands and C/C++ programs can also be executed interactively inside the output pane as shown in Figure 33.
+In Figure 33, the program hello.c is executed first in the output pane.
+Then, the command pwd pane prints the current working directory.
+The command ls lists files and directories in the current working directory.
 Options of a command can also be provided.
 For example, the command ls can invoked in the form of ls -F to list directories with a forward slash at the end.
+To use a command with a complete path which containing a white space, the path needs to be placed inside a pair of double quotation marks, as shown below.
+"C:/Documents and Settings/Administrator/c99/hello.c"

-Figure 30: Execute commands inside the output pane.
+Figure 33: Executing commands inside the output pane.

 Compiling and Linking C/C++ Programs